dead8309/Kizzy/README.md

 - Open Android Studio
 - Import the project
 - Click on Build and Run

-> **Warning**
-> This app uses the Discord Gateway connection.
-Use this at your own risk.
-However people have been using custom rich presence for past 4-5 years and there's is still no case of account getting terminated.

 ## Translate
 See [Contribute for Translation](https://github.com/dead8309/Kizzy/issues/2#issue-1370365856)